FullstackAcademy/firebones/README.md

 I use two spaces, no semi-colons, and generally prefer a less strict version of [NPM's funny coding style](https://docs.npmjs.com/misc/coding-style).
 My lint config is in [eslintrc.js](eslintrc.js).

-## I'm picky

-I come with  [husky](https://github.com/typicode/husky) to prevent you from pushing with broken tests or broken lint.
-This is really, really helpful in maintaining tests that are useful and code that follows at least some style.
-Please don't turn off this helpful thing.

-If you want to live in a state of sin, you can remove or edit the `prepush` package script.